Topic: Community

 Sisterhood

 How do two people get completely different outcomes and experiences from the exact same family context?
-Annie Deschamps, Karine’s older sister, shares her reflections on the meaning of sisterhood through the different stages of life, and how shared laughter is the magnetic force that is … read more.
+Annie Deschamps, Karine’s older sister, shares her reflections on the meaning of sisterhood through the different stages of life, and how shared laughter is the magnetic force that is the essence of this special relationship.
+A heartwarming service by … Continue reading Sisterhood

 The Assault on Reason

 In 2007, the former U.S. Vice-President Al Gore wrote a book titled, The Assault on Reason.
 It is even more relevant with today’s occupant (innommable) of the White House.
-On 21 April, Easter Sunday, Fred Cappuccino, our beloved Minister Emeritus, will speak on the pertinence today … read more.
+On 21 April, Easter Sunday, Fred Cappuccino, our beloved Minister Emeritus, will speak on the pertinence today of Gore’s thesis.
+Service Leader: Sari Kelen Musician: Kerry-Anne Kutz … Continue reading The Assault on Reason

 From the Snows of Siberia …